NobleMathews/Mocktail/README.md

 ## **Introduction**
 * The idea of extracting paths from code to capture properties is inspired by [A general path-based representation for predicting program properties](https://doi.org/10.1145/3296979.3192412).
 We have extended the path-based representation to include CFG and PDG paths.

-* This tool is developed as part of my and [Dheeraj's](https://github.com/dheerajrox) bachelor thesis.
+* This tool is based on base tool developed as part of [Kartik](https://github.com/karthikswarna) and [Dheeraj's](https://github.com/dheerajrox) bachelor thesis.